If you’ve cut the cord or are thinking about it to save money, you may be wondering how to watch your local channels without cable.

 Sling TV is the cheapest option on this list, but it only offers NBC and FOX in select markets.

-On the other hand, YouTube TV, Hulu + Live TV and AT&T TV Now provide all four of the major broadcast networks in many parts of the country, including your local news.
+On the other hand, YouTube TV and Hulu + Live TV provide all four of the major broadcast networks in many parts of the country, including your local news.

 As of this writing, YouTube TV is the only live TV streaming service to carry PBS.

-You can read our full Locast review to see a list of cities where the service is currently available.
+You can read my full Locast review to see a list of cities where the service is currently available.

 For those who are able to use Locast, you can stream it to your TV set using a compatible device like Roku, Amazon Fire TV or Apple TV.
 It can also be streamed using the Locast smartphone app or on a computer at Locast.org.